The Tournament

 ANALYSIS METRIC

 The choice of Spearman correlation to assess the in silico zero-shot and supervised tracks was driven by several reasons.
 First, Spearman correlation is robust to non-linear relationships and does not assume linearity.
-As a rank-based metric, it is less sensitive to outliers compared to Pearson correlation, which is especially beneficial in the zero shot setting where the ranges of submission was arbitrary.
+As a rank-based metric, it is less sensitive to outliers compared to Pearson correlation, which is especially beneficial in the zero shot setting where the ranges of submission were arbitrary.
 Additionally, its ease of interpretation and widespread use in the protein engineering literature comforted us in this choice.
+The only event not analyzed by Spearman correlation was the Xylanase supervised learning event.
+The Xylanase event was analyzed using a weighted F1 score because it was a classification task (three options: No Expression, Low Expression, and Good Expression).

 PARTICIPATING TEAMS